hsqmlzno1/Transferable-E2E-ABSA/README.md

 # Running

-Downloading the word embedding and then move it to the data directory.
-The embedding is pre-trained on Yelp and Electronics.
-[Download](https://pan.baidu.com/s/1sAQ9CSvd0QDiYkUmVpunOA) password: zlyc
+[Download](https://pan.baidu.com/s/1sAQ9CSvd0QDiYkUmVpunOA) (Password: zlyc) the word embedding and then move it to the data directory.
+The embedding is pre-trained on Yelp and Electronics dataset.

 ### AD-SAL (full Model):
 selective adversairal learning on the low-level AD task.